codealamode/CodeALaMode.github.io/_posts/2020-09-24-Wish-Sales-Forecasting.md

 ![Merchant/Product Rating PDP](/assets/img/Wish PDP.png)

-40% of the sales were 'high', so if we predicted 'high sales' for every single product, we'd have 40% accuracy.
+40% of the sales quantities were 'high', so if we predicted 'high sales' for every single product, we'd have 40% accuracy.
 In other words, a model that scores above 40% is the goal.
 This particular random forest classifier reached an accuracy of 55% after removing leakage.
 (With leakage, the model was near 90% accuracy.)
 The model performed relatively well in predicting when sales would be high or low.
 It's predictions for medium, however, were low in accuracy.
 A confusion matrix of the prediction accuracies on a validation set is below:

 ![Wish Confusion Matrix](/assets/img/Wish Confusion Matrix.png)